-I just got pack from my five-year reunion, so I can tell you what they actually said: "I can't imagine you doing anything else"; "That is such a perfect job for you"; "What do your parents think?"
-Actually, we had 50 women trying the product before it went into manufacturing – I even got my mum to test it, and she loved it!
+I just got back from my five-year reunion, so I can tell you what they actually said: "I can't imagine you doing anything else."
+"That is such a perfect job for you."
+"What do your parents think?"
+Actually, we had 50 women trying the product before it went into manufacturing—I even got my mom to test it, and she loved it.

 What's so different about Eva?
-Is it really that "revolutionary" a sex toy?
+Is it really that "revolutionary"?

 We got some very good reviews from the start.
 The biggest thing to it, really, is that women loved the fact they didn't have to hold the vibrator while they were having sex.
 Doggy-style, for example, is really a position in which gravity works against you… Some testers really loved that even in that position because they only needed a finger to hold it in place instead of their whole hand.
 It gives more freedom, as during sex you use your hands a lot anyway.

 How do you think our sexual partners accept the idea of having a "third party" or vibrator generally?

 Personally, I was very frustrated by other products, particularly because of this feeling that there's something else "in between" you and your partner.
 Most of the usual sex toys will give you a clitoral stimulation, but there's also that feeling that they're inside you at the same time as your partner.
 That can be extremely bothering.
 Sure, even with Eva, you're still using a sex toy, and there are certain things about that that make it the whole experience different.
 But because it's so much smaller (about two inches by two inches) and stays in place, you can just forget about it.

 I never set out to do that particularly.
 But it's been amazing how people have come out saying this was actually a feminist company.
 Our aim from the beginning was to empower women, to encourage them to use more products of the kind, enhance their experience of them and to close the gap that existed in the sex toys industry.